 To enable Xdebug, you must configure a file in your Git repository, configure your IDE, and set up port forwarding.
 You can configure some settings in the

 magento.app.yaml file.
-After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
-You do not need to do this for Pro Staging & Production environments as Xdebug is always available.
+After editing, push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
+Xdebug is already available in Pro Staging & Production environments.

 Once configured, you can debug CLI commands, web requests, and code.
 Remember that all cloud infrastructure environments are read-only.
 Clone the code to your local development environment to perform debugging.
-For Pro Staging and Production environments, we include additional instructions for Xdebug.
+For Pro Staging and Production environments, see additional instructions for Xdebug.

 To run and use Xdebug, you need the SSH URL for the environment.
 You can locate the information through the Project Web Interface or your Cloud Onboarding UI.